- Maximum Time to Complete JD Degree

 |TOTAL REQUIRED COURSES

 *First-year Part-Time students take these courses in the second year

-JD Students are required to take additional elective courses to total 85 credits if they enrolled prior to Fall 2011, and 86 credits if they entered after Fall 2011.
-Students may request to enroll in elective courses after the first year.
-There are courses that are covered on bar exams which are not required, but are offered as electives.
+JD Students must take additional elective courses to total 86 credits.
+Students may select their elective courses after the first year.
+Below is a list of courses that are covered on bar exams which are not required for graduation, but are offered as electives.

 For the California Bar these courses include:

 - Constitutional Law II

 - Criminal Procedure I

 Please keep in mind while making out your schedule that some non-bar electives are not offered every year.